satishkhanal76/FlappyBird/README.md

 # Flappy Bird (Clone)

 Recreation of the [Flappy Bird](https://en.wikipedia.org/wiki/Flappy_Bird) game in Javascript.
-Only created for Educational Purpose and will not distribute or yield any profit from this project.
+Only created for Educational Purposes.
+This project will not be distributed or will not yield any profit.

 ## Run project on the web
 * View it on [Github Pages](https://satishkhanal76.github.io/FlappyBird/).